Jaymo33/Blog-Extensor/src/content/blog/how-many-ounces-is-1-cup-of-soft-cheese.md

     "name": "I'm in the UK; is a US cup the same as a UK cup for measuring soft cheese?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "This is a common point of confusion.
 Historically, a UK imperial cup was slightly larger than a US customary cup, but in modern recipe writing, particularly online and in baking, the US cup measurement is almost universally used.
-When a recipe states \"1 cup,\" it is almost certainly referring to the US standard of 8 fluid ounces by volume.\n\nTherefore, for converting 1 cup of soft cheese to ounces in a UK kitchen, you should use the US measurement.
+When a recipe states "1 cup," it is almost certainly referring to the US standard of 8 fluid ounces by volume.\n\nTherefore, for converting 1 cup of soft cheese to ounces in a UK kitchen, you should use the US measurement.
 The weight will be approximately 8 ounces for most standard soft cheeses.
 To avoid any doubt, using a digital scale set to ounces or grams is the most reliable method."
     }
     },
     {